raspberrypilearning/comic-character/en/step_2.md

 Add a constant to store the length of the total slides in the list of slides.

-A constant is a variable that can't change; once set, its value stays the same.
+A constant is a named data value that can't change; once set, its value stays the same.

 --- code ---
 ---